Carol A. Meilahn

 In lieu of flowers, celebration of life contributions can be made to the National Audubon Society, so that her love of her wild birds may live on.
 Her celebration of life will be held during the summer of 2020 at her beautiful cabin in Copper Harbor, Michigan.
 She would want nothing more than the gathering of family and friends to carry on the love, life, and laughter in her home.
 More information will follow.

-To plant a tree in memory of Carol A. Meilahn, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Carol A. Meilahn, please visit our floral store.